 - Burnout: How to avoid it and look after yourself (NHS)

 - Job burnout: How to spot it and take action (Mayo Clinic)

 - Mental Health Resources to help prevent creative and professional burnout (UC Berkeley Extension)

-Avoiding Burnout as a Freelancer
+Avoiding Burnout As A Freelancer

 Freelancer burnout is a serious issue that you shouldn’t ignore.
 It’s important to listen to your body and monitor any feelings of exhaustion or lack of motivation, as well as physical symptoms.
 By understanding burnout, you can implement strategies to address it and even prevent it from happening in the first place.
-Doing this ensures both you and your business can thrive.